 For digital artists who always want to produce a pencil draft first, a good quality scanner is vital.
 While scanners are almost always built into printers these days, a standard printer isn’t really going to do the work justice, so unless they also have need for a lot of document printing, avoid this.

-For top quality scanning, look for a device that will scan at a high resolution, such as the Canon Office Products LiDE220 Document Scanner ($80 on Amazon).
-Or if you have a much bigger budget, the Epson E11000XL-GA Expression Graphic Arts Photo Scanner ($2,100 on Amazon), though this one may be overkill if the recipient isn’t a full-fledged professional.
+For top quality scanning, look for a device that will scan at a high resolution, such as the Canon Office Products LiDE220 Document Scanner.
+Or if you have a much bigger budget, the Epson E11000XL-GA Expression Graphic Arts Photo Scanner, though this one may be overkill if the recipient isn’t a full-fledged professional.

 Scanning in a pinch?
 Just use your smartphone camera, and if support is needed, build a scanning table from card.

 Graphics tablets come in all shapes and sizes, from the good quality but low budget Huion H610PRO (the standard stylus-on-slate type of tablet, $80 on Amazon) to the interactive displays of the high-end tools, such as the Wacom Cintiq 13HD Interactive Pen Display ($800 on Amazon), which, like a standard tablet, plugs into your computer as a stylus-sensitive touch display.

 It doesn’t end there, however.

 The iPad Air 2 makes a great little graphics tablet, and when coupled with an app like Astropad ($25 in the App Store, for iPad and Mac OS X only), it can turn Apple’s tablet computer into a tablet fit for any skilled digital artist.
 But if the subject of your gifting uses an Android tablet instead and their device supports stylus pen input — such as the Samsung Galaxy Note) — then the VirtualTablet (S-Pen) app is worth looking at for $2.